View course descriptions for

 BA 101 Introduction to Business (2) Offered Fall, Spring.
 Students gain a basic understanding of business functions and areas of specialization within the field of business.

-BA 301 Corporate Finance (3) Offered Fall, Spring.
+BA 301 Corporate Finance (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Prereq.: AC 232.
 A basic understanding of the function of finance, financial planning and control, and corporate structure is developed.
 Students use time value of money, financial statement analysis, forecasting, projected cash flows, and capital budgeting techniques to evaluate business scenarios.
+Required for BA 302, FN 310.

-BA 302 Corporate Finance (3) Offered Fall, Spring.
+BA 302 Corporate Finance (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Prereq.: At least “C-” in BA 301.
 Students evaluate business decisions through the application of working capital management, inventory models, credit management policy, cash and marketable security management, and short-term financing.
 Students also learn and demonstrate knowledge of cost of capital, dividend policy, capital markets, and lease financing culminating in a financial management simulation of a firm.
+Required for FN 315, 431, 433, 447, 448.

-BA 303 Macroeconomics (3) Offered Fall, Spring.
+BA 303 Macroeconomics (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Prereq.: MA 121 or placement into MA 130 or higher; and sophomore or above.
 The students will demonstrate an understanding of national economic policy and characterize its implications for public policy, taxation, and monetary policy.
 National income, GDP, and economic forecasting will be discussed.
 This course may be taken as a social science elective.
+Required for BA 304.

-BA 304 Microeconomics (3) Offered Fall, Spring.
+BA 304 Microeconomics (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Prereq.: BA 303; and MA 130 or placement into MA 131 or higher.
 This course discusses economic principles (such as supply, demand, consumer behavior, and the theory of the firm) applicable to individuals and firms.
 Students demonstrate their knowledge in practical application through making production decisions for firms within various market structures, allocating resources to minimize the cost of production, determining price and output levels to maximize firm profits, and analyzing the effects of government intervention in the market economy.
 This course may be taken as a social science elective.

-BA 322 Business Statistics (3) Offered Fall, Spring.
+BA 322 Business Statistics (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Prereq.: Credit for or concurrent enrollment in MA 121 or placement into MA 130 or higher.
 This course demonstrates the foundations of statistical measurement and analysis using both descriptive and inferential statistics within a business framework.
 The students will acquire understanding of statistical topics such as frequency distributions, sampling theory, averages, variation, probability and probability distributions, sampling distributions, estimation, hypothesis testing, regression, and correlation.
+Required for FN 447, MA 330, MK 404.

 BA 403 Business Communications (3) Offered Fall, Spring.
-Prereq.: EN 126; and junior or senior business major, computing major, business technology minor, office administration minor or broad field, management minor or broad field; or sophomore office systems student in A.S. program.
+Prereq.: EN 126; and junior or senior business major, computing major, business technology minor, office administration minor or broad field, management minor or broad field, or strategic communication minor; or sophomore office systems student in A.S. program.
 This course teaches students the mechanics and principles of effective business correspondence.
 Students learn how to compose and edit résumés and cover letters; business e-mail, memorandums, and letters; and formal reports.

 BA 411 Production and Logistics Management (3) Offered Fall, Spring.
 Prereq.: MA 330 and junior or senior.
 This course examines the use of resources to produce goods and services.
 The students will demonstrate knowledge of material acquisition, scheduling, resource planning, lean production, supply chain management, and operations strategy as they relate to production and operations management.